Thessaloniki railway station: Future

-Apart from creating a subway station, the Hellenic Railways Organization (which owns the New railway station) has announced its intentions to overhaul the station.
+Apart from creating a subway station, the Hellenic Railways Organization (which owns the new railway station) has announced its intentions to overhaul the station.
 The plans will include the creation of a 150-bed hotel and regional offices of the OSE.
 Until now, no official statement has been given on the matter.

 Services

-Proastiakos
+Suburban rail services

 The station is served the following lines of the Thessaloniki Proastiakos or suburban railway: